getreu/tp-note/docs/source/tpnote--manpage.md

 browser: because of the '`SameSite=Lax`' cookie attribute, the browser withholds the cookie from cross-site background requests such as '`fetch()`', '`<img>`' or '`<iframe>`', so such requests cannot read the note.
-Independently of '`viewer.session_binding`', the viewer also refuses requests whose HTTP '`Host`' header does not address '`localhost`', which defeats DNS rebinding attacks.
+Independently of '`viewer.session_binding_cookie`', the viewer also refuses requests whose HTTP '`Host`' header does not address '`localhost`', which defeats DNS rebinding attacks.
 Against other local users, the session binding acts as a tripwire: as the viewer only accepts connections once the